University campus in Oregon

 Hakia.com

 Oregon hosts several major employers actively hiring information security professionals across diverse sectors.
 Providence Health, Intel, Nike, OHSU, and Oregon Health & Science University represent the state's largest and most prominent employers in technology and security-related roles.
 These organizations operate across multiple Oregon regions, with significant concentrations in the Portland metro area and surrounding tech corridors.
-Intel's presence in Hillsboro and Nike's headquarters in Beaverton make the Portland-Vancouver-Hillsboro metropolitan area one of the nation's strongest tech employment centers, creating robust opportunities for information security graduates.
+Intel's presence in Hillsboro and Nike's headquarters in Beaverton make the Portland-Vancouver-Hillsboro metropolitan area one of the nation's strongest tech employment centers, creating strong opportunities for information security graduates.

 Healthcare and technology sectors drive much of Oregon's information security hiring demand.
 Providence Health and Oregon Health & Science University (OHSU) require extensive security expertise to protect sensitive patient data and comply with regulatory requirements, creating consistent positions for security professionals.
 Intel and Nike, as global technology and consumer goods leaders, maintain sophisticated security operations protecting intellectual property and customer information.
 Career seekers can research current openings and labor market data through the Bureau of Labor Statistics Oregon data and explore academic pathways via top-ranked programs like Oregon State University's bachelor's program and related opportunities in information technology in Oregon and cloud computing in Oregon.

-Information Security Transfer Pathways in Oregon
+Transfer Pathways for Information Security Degrees in Oregon

 State Transfer System